Zelenskyy will visit Turkey in a new bid to jump-start talks with Russia over the war in Ukraine

 “For now, these contacts are taking place without Russian participation.
 We will await information on what would actually be discussed in Istanbul,” Peskov said during his daily conference call with reporters.

-Kicking off a busy week, Zelenskyy was in Paris on Monday where he signed a letter of intent to buy up to 100 Rafale warplanes from France, along with drones and ground-to-air systems.
+Kicking off a busy week, the Ukrainian leader was in Paris on Monday where he signed a letter of intent to buy up to 100 Rafale warplanes from France, along with drones and ground-to-air systems.

 On the battlefield, Ukraine launched a surprise aerial attack on energy infrastructure in occupied parts of its eastern Donetsk region.